A comparison of smooth basis constructions for isogeometric analysis: Conclusions and future work

-In conclusion, both comparisons provide a good overview of the applicability of the methods with respect to the requirements needed to construct them, on the notions of nestedness and in general on the performance of the methods.
+In conclusion, both comparisons give an overview of the applicability of the methods with respect to the requirements needed to construct them, on the notions of nestedness and in general on the performance of the methods.
 Overall, it can be concluded from both analyses that among the compared methods, there is no general best construction.
 More precisely, the quantitative analysis shows that different methods perform differently in different applications, given that they can be constructed.
 Furthermore, with the backgrounds and properties provided in the qualitative analysis section, we hope that the present paper provides valuable insights for application of the considered methods to multi-patch problems.\\

-In addition, the comparisons in the present paper provide directions for the improvements of the considered methods.
-For the AS-$G^1$ and Approx.~$C^1$ methods, restrictions on geometry and parameterization are a bottleneck in the industrial applications of these methods.
-Only for bi-linear multi-patch geometries, their application is straight-forward.
+In addition, the comparisons in the present paper give directions for the improvements of the considered methods.
+For the AS-$G^1$ and Approx.~$C^1$ methods, restrictions on geometry and parameterization are a bottleneck in the industrial applications.
 Therefore, it is recommended to expand the applicability of these methods by developing dedicated geometric pre-processing routines.
 For the D-Patch construction, the limitation of the construction of the basis near $\nu>3$ boundary EVs calls for the development of routines to eliminate these EVs in quadrilateral multi-patches, as discussed in the qualitative comparison.
 Furthermore, the example of the bi-harmonic equation has shown that the D-Patch can suffer from ill-conditioned system, hence development of pre-conditioners for D-Patch constructions is advised.
 Lastly, although the Almost-$C^1$ resolves the downsides of the D-Patch construction, its restriction on the degree of the spline-space is a major disadvantage when plotting stress fields in shell analysis.
 Therefore, for the Almost-$C^1$ construction it is recommended to explore expansion to higher degrees.